 To make things easier for you, the court has already set a limit.
 According to the law, a child support modification is only considered if it will result in a 10% change in the original amount decided for the kid.
 Keep in mind that a 10% change in the support amount will not necessarily occur if there is a 10% increase or decrease in one parent’s income.
 All these factors need to be taken care of before applying.
-Hence, you should consult with a lawyer first who can guide you better about your eligibility to modify support payments.
+Hence, you should consult with a child support lawyer in Colorado Springs first who can guide you better about your eligibility to modify support payments.

 Who can Request a Modification?